ouspg/ouspg-open/README.md

 ### Tue 2016-08-30 - Grand Finale - details coming up

-In this session, we will reflect what was done.
-What worked?
-What didn't?

 It has been almost 3 months since we [started](https://youtu.be/YYGVykWtk2s).
 Since that a lot has happened.
 [honeypots](http://github.com/ouspg/honeypots) project was completed,